dojo/widget-core/README.md

         // run your meta
         const html = this.meta(HtmlMeta).get('comment');

-        return v('div', { key: 'root', innerHTML: html });
+        return v('div', { key: 'comment', innerHTML: html });
     }
     // ...
 }
 ```

-Meta classes are provided with a few hooks into the widget, passed to the constructor:

-* `nodes` - A map of `key` strings to DOM elements.
-Only `v` nodes rendered with `key` properties are stored.
+Extending the base class found in `meta/Base` will provide the following functionality:

+* `has` - A method that accepts a `key` and returns a `boolean` to denote if that node exists in the rendered DOM.
-* `requireNode` - A method that accepts a `key` string to inform the widget it needs a rendered DOM element corresponding to that key.
+* `getNode` - A method that accepts a `key` string to inform the widget it needs a rendered DOM element corresponding to that key.
 If one is available, it will be returned immediately.
-If not, the widget will be re-rendered and if the node does not exist on the next render, an **error** will be thrown.
+If not, a callback is created which will invalidate the widget when the node becomes available.
+This uses the underlying `nodeHandler` event system.
 * `invalidate` - A method that will invalidate the widget.

-Extending the base class found in `meta/Base` will automatically add these hooks to the class instance as well as providing a `has` method:

-* `has(key: string)` - A method that returns `true` if the DOM element with the passed `key` exists in the rendered DOM.
+* `afterRender` - A function that is called after the render is complete.
+This can be used to clear down any maps etc... that a meta may have created.
+This is used, for instance, in the `WebAnimation` meta to clear down unused animations.

 Meta classes that require extra options should accept them in their methods.